NNUwdl/Video2Sound.exe/README.md

 There are still some problems to be solved.
 For example, after the module TQDM is packaged into an executable program, there will be a display problem in the progress bar, which I have no ability to solve.
 I hope that some big guy can send me the solution, thank you very much.
 I haven't learned how to use Python forms modules yet, but they may be added in the future.
+This program takes up a lot of storage space: over 100 megabyters, I guess because the Pyinstaller package would write all the Python(in my system's default path) models to the program.Later, I will see if we can find a way not to write all the models into the program.

 Thank you for using my software.